-1.2.4 Below national policy sits the London Plan.
+- 1.2.4 Below national policy sits the London Plan.
 This is prepared by the Mayor of London.
 Legislation requires us to be in 'general conformity' with the London Plan.
 This means that we should be in line with the London Plan, unless there are very strong circumstances to require a different approach.
-The London Plan forms part of the Development Plan for the Borough and provides the Spatial Development Strategy for Greater London.

-1.2.5 The Development Plan for the Borough comprises the Mayor's London Plan (consolidated with alterationssince2004) Spatial Development Strategy for Greater London published in 2008 July 2011 and the adopted Local Plan Core Strategy. policies. and some 'saved' policies of the Royal Borough of Kensington and Chelsea Unitary Development Plan (UDP).
+The London Plan forms part of the Development Plan for the Borough and provides the Spatial Development Strategy for Greater London. - 1.2.5 The Development Plan for the Borough comprises the Mayor's London Plan (consolidated with alterationssince2004) Spatial Development Strategy for Greater London published in 2008 July 2011 and the adopted Local Plan Core Strategy. policies. and some 'saved' policies of the Royal Borough of Kensington and Chelsea Unitary Development Plan (UDP).
 In due course the remaining 'saved' policies of the UDP will be superseded by the Local Development Framework.
-The list of 'saved' policies replaced by the Core Strategy is set out in Section3.

-1.2.6 The London Plan establishes the strategic planning framework for the Royal Borough and sets a housing target of 3,500 5,850 new homes by 2021 2016/17(350 585 net additional dwellings per annum).
+The list of 'saved' policies replaced by the Core Strategy is set out in Section3. - 1.2.6 The London Plan establishes the strategic planning framework for the Royal Borough and sets a housing target of 3,500 5.850 new homes by 2021 2016/17(350 585 net additional dwellings per annum).
+It also sets a target for affordable housing that 50 per cent of housing provision should be affordable.
 It also sets a target for affordable housing provision that 50 per cent of provision should be affordable.
 It also designates the hierarchy of the Borough's town centres which includes international, district and local designations, and the Central Activities Zone (CAZ) which aims to strengthen the economic links between the Borough and the West End.
-The London Plan highlights, amongst other specific strategic priorities, the need for a range of work spaces of different types, sizes and costs, and with regard to the built environment, the promotion of world class architecture and design.

-1.2.7 In terms of integrating transport and development, the London Plan encourages patterns and forms of development that reduce the need to travel, especially by car, and seeks to improve public transport, walking and cycling capacity and accessibility.
-The Plan also seeks to ensure that open space is protected. and that developments make the fullest contribution to the mitigation of, and adaptation to, climate change and to minimise emissions of carbon dioxide.
+The London Plan highlights, amongst other specific strategic priorities, the need for a range of work spaces of different types, sizes and costs, and with regard to the built environment, the promotion of world class architecture and design. - 1.2.7 In terms of integrating transport and development, the London Plan encourages patterns and forms of development that reduce the need to travel, especially by car, and seeks to improve public transport, walking and cycling capacity and accessibility.